 Proving Negligence in a Burn Injury Claim

-New Mexico follows a different system, pure comparative negligence.
+New Mexico follows a different system called pure comparative negligence.
 A plaintiff can recover from a defendant whatever share of fault the defendant is responsible for.
-If the plaintiff’s share of the blame for the accident is a third, he or she can recover two-thirds of his or her total damages.
+If the plaintiff’s share of the blame for the accident is a third, they can recover two-thirds of their total damages.

 Burn Injury Settlements

-The claim process following a burn injury begins with an in-depth investigation.
-This means working to preserve and collect evidence involved in the accident.
-This may include obtaining copies of a police or incident report, photos of the hazardous area, video footage of the incident, and any eyewitness statements available.
+You must first determine the value of your claim to make a reasonable demand.
+This starts with an in-depth investigation.
+You must preserve and collect evidence involved in the accident.
+This may include obtaining copies of a police or incident report, photo or video evidence, and any eyewitness statements available.

-It will also involve documenting your physical, psychological, and financial injuries.
-Having proof of the type and extent of your injuries is essential to demanding the maximum compensation.
+You also must document your physical, psychological, and financial injuries.
+Having proof of the type and extent of your injuries is essential to demand maximum compensation.

-Once the documents are collected, the claim will enter settlement negotiations before a lawsuit is filed.
-Both, the plaintiff and defendant’s legal representatives sides will attempt to reach an agreement in lieu of going to trial.
+The insurance company may reject your initial demand for compensation.
+The claim will then enter settlement negotiations before a lawsuit is filed.
+Both the plaintiff and defendant’s legal representatives will attempt to reach an agreement in lieu of going to trial.
 While most burn injury claims are settled at this stage, if a favorable resolution is not reached, the matter will move forward to trial.

-When deciding how to handle negotiations, you need to think about all the harm done since the accident and the expected, future harm.
-As the degree of burn increases, the more harm is done.
+When deciding how to handle negotiations, you need to think about all the harm done since the accident and the expected future harm.
+As the degree of burn increases, more harm is done.

-Factors to consider in a burn injury settlement negation are:
+Factors to consider in a burn injury settlement negotiation are:

 - How much of your body was burned

-- How much pain and suffering you endured
+- How much pain and suffering you endure

 - Whether there will be permanent scarring, and if so, how much will be publicly visible